tusssars11/Equitable-AI-for-Dermatology/README.md

 **Describe (as applicable):**

-* Model(s) used (e.g., CNN with transfer learning, regression models)
+* Model(s) used: ResNet 50 (CNN) with transfer learning to leverage pre-trained weights for improved performance.
-* Feature selection and Hyperparameter tuning strategies
+* Feature selection and Hyperparameter tuning strategies: Used images provided and pre-processed them (resized, normalization, and data augmentation).
+Implemented a learning rate scheduler to adapt during training.
+Also used the AdamW optimizer for better regularization.
-* Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)
+* Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance): Used provided training data sets to train the model with a batch size of 32.
+Utilized 50 epochs.

 ---